The Chart for Agnico Eagle Mines Limited (AEM) Is Flashing Mixed Signals

 AEM’s Market Performance

-Volatility was left at 3.56%, however, over the last 30 days, the volatility rate increased by 3.75%, as shares surge +10.04% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.47% lower at present.
+Volatility was left at 3.29%, however, over the last 30 days, the volatility rate increased by 2.94%, as shares surge +0.77% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.32% upper at present.

 Stock Fundamentals for AEM